Best Beginner Golf Clubs For Ladies 2025 - Our top club selections for new female golfers

 How we test golf clubs

-Outdoor testing is the next port of call and this usually takes place at West Hill Golf Club, a course in Surrey with top-notch practice facilities.
-Ultimately, we aim to be as insightful and honest as possible in our reviews so it is important to acknowledge that no manufacturer can buy a good review.
-This is because our team tells it how it is.
-We want to try and find the best golf clubs on the market and give you some insight on them, which requires being thorough and transparent.
+Next up is outdoor testing which usually takes place at West Hill Golf Club, a course in Surrey with top-notch practice facilities.
+The ultimate aim is to be as insightful and honest as possible in our reviews and it is therefore important to state that no manufacturer can buy a good review.
+Our team tells it how it is and will speak honestly based on their experience of a product.
+We want to try and find the best golf clubs on the market and give you some insight on them and that requires being thorough and transparent.

 How to choose golf clubs